cybercomgroup/fintech-hack/README.md

     INFO [10-17|15:16:45] Imported new chain segment               blocks=1    txs=7    mgas=0.186   elapsed=24.612ms  mgasps=7.552   number=1888445 hash=484a3d…39bd16
     INFO [10-17|15:16:52] Imported new chain segment               blocks=1    txs=0    mgas=0.000   elapsed=10.174ms  mgasps=0.000   number=1888446 hash=0d6d6e…6e7d30

+You should kill the geth process when it has synced, so that it does not conflict with the next instructions.

 ## Important!

 If you have real ether, or any other cryptocurrency for that matter, back up your wallets/private keys well.
 Almost all security problems with cryptocurrency are about losing access